wazuh/wazuh-documentation/source/deployment-options/elastic-stack/all-in-one-deployment/index.rst

 - Elastic Stack, including Elasticsearch as a single-node cluster, Filebeat, and Kibana, including the Wazuh Kibana plugin.

 The communication will be encrypted using certificates.
-To guarantee the expected performance of the Wazuh components the host must meet the hardware requirements described in the :ref:`requirements <installation_requirements>` section.
+To guarantee the expected performance of the Wazuh components, the host must meet the hardware requirements described in the :ref:`requirements <installation_requirements>` section.
 The user can follow the installation steps guide to install all required components.

 .. toctree::